Transition from classical to ultimate melting: Discussion

 We note that the observed melting transition is analogous to the experimentally observed transition in heat transfer around a heated ball in air flows \cite{will2017}.
 Also in that case an increase in the Nusselt number beyond a certain Reynolds number range is achieved, analogous to the drag crisis for the drag force on the sphere.

-There is yet another interesting aspect in the data of figure \ref{fig:nu}: while the melting rate clearly depends on $\Rey_{D_0}$, it hardly does so on the Taylor--Reynolds number $\Rey_\lambda$ of the surrounding flow.
-For example, the green circles in figure \ref{fig:nu} share the same $\Rey_\lambda$, but differ significantly in $\Rey_{D_0}$ and $\Nu$.
+There is yet another interesting aspect in the data of figure 3: while the dimensionless melt rate (as quantified by \textit{Nu}) clearly depends on $\textit{Re}_{D_0}$, the dependence of $\textit{Nu}$ with respect to the Taylor--Reynolds of the surrounding flow does not produce the same data collapse.
+For example, the green circles in figure 3 share the same $\textit{Re}_\lambda$, but differ significantly in $\textit{Re}_{D_0}$ and \textit{Nu}.
+This is because $\textit{Re}_\lambda$ does not distinguish between melting spheres of different diameters subject to the same ambient turbulent intensity.
 Whereas $Re_\lambda$ characterises the full range of large- and small-eddies in the system, $\Rey_{D_0}$ characterises only the range from the melting object size to the smallest eddies.
 The fact that melting depends strongly on $\Rey_{D_0}$ but not on $\Rey_\lambda$, then, implies that only eddies of the size of the melting object and smaller are responsible for the melting process.
 The situation is similar as for droplets in turbulent flow, which according to the Kolmogorov--Hinze theory \cite{ni2024} become fragmented by eddies of the size of the droplet and smaller ones, but not by larger ones.